-Over 3,000 acres of beautiful grasslands, hills and plains, LIONSROCK is home to 102 rescued animals, most of which are big cats saved from war- ravaged zoos, circuses, private ownership and the canned hunting industry.
+Over 3,000 acres of beautiful grasslands, hills and plains, LIONSROCK Big Cat Sanctuary is home to over 100 rescued animals, most of which are big cats saved from war-ravaged zoos, circuses, private ownership, and the canned hunting industry.

 Named after a prominent rock formation in the center of the sanctuary called “Lion's rock,” animal inhabitants at the sanctuary are provided with beautiful, species- appropriate enclosures where they'll live for the rest of their lives.
 In captivity, big cats have much longer lifespans than in the wild, some living as old as 25 years!